Black Panther: Wakanda Forever: Pre-production

 In March 2021, Coogler said he was still writing the script, and described working on the film without Boseman as the hardest thing he had ever done in his career.
 He added that Boseman had held together the first film, and now as the director, he was the one trying to keep it going.
 He was able to reuse many elements of his planned film before Boseman's death while incorporating and applying "the themes that the people who were hurting just as much as me could actually perform and execute and come out on the other side whole".
-According to Coogler, the original version of the script would have explored T'Challa dealing with resuming life after the Blip "grieving the loss of time... after being gone for five years," and involved T'Challa's relationship with his son Toussaint who he never met because of the Blip.
+According to Coogler, the original version of the script would have explored T'Challa dealing with resuming life after the Blip "grieving the loss of time... after being gone for five years", and involved T'Challa's relationship with his and Nakia's son T'Challa II / Toussaint, who he never met because of the Blip.
 Coogler also said that Namor and Valentina Allegra de Fontaine were in the original script, with de Fontaine having a larger role compared to the final film.
+Coogler had envisioned Namor as a potential antagonist for a future Black Panther film while working on the first film, and requested Marvel Studios not allow the character to be used in any MCU projects before the second film.
 Wright added that Shuri would have become Black Panther alongside T'Challa.
 Freeman said he would soon meet with Coogler to discuss the project.
 In April, Coogler wrote an op-ed in which he said the film would still shoot in Georgia despite the state passing its controversial Election Integrity Act of 2021 law.
 Though Coogler did not support the bill, he felt that boycotting film production in the state would have a negative effect on the people who otherwise would have been employed by the film.
 He instead planned to raise awareness of how to overturn the bill.
 Nyong'o expressed excitement for Coogler's plans and how everyone involved was dedicated to continuing Boseman's legacy, later saying that Coogler had reshaped his ideas for the film to respect Boseman, which she felt was "spiritually and emotionally correct" to do.
 Moore described the film as "how you move forward while dealing with a tragic loss.
-All of the characters, both old and new, are dealing with how loss can affect your actions in ways that are emotional and surprising."
+All of the characters, both old and new, are dealing with how loss can affect your actions in ways that are emotional and surprising".